Rufluenza/USB-ejector/README.md

   ```

 ## TO-DO
-Blacklist computer drives so it only shows USB devices on linux
+Blacklist computer drives so it only shows USB devices on linux.
 The size of the usb device shown is currently only the used space not the total space.

 ### Current known issues
 python crashing after device is ejected,